buffdb/buffdb/README.md

 - `buffdb kv get <KEY>`, printing the value to stdout.
 - `buffdb kv set <KEY> <VALUE>`, setting the value.
 - `buffdb kv delete <KEY>`, deleting the value.
+- `buffdb kv eq [KEYS]...`, exiting successfully if the values for all provided keys are equal.
+  Exits with an error code if any two values are not equal.
+- `buffdb kv not-eq [KEYS]...`, exiting successfully if the values for all provided keys are unique.
+Exits with an error code if any two values are equal.
 - `buffdb blob get <ID>`, printing the data to stdout.
 Note that this is arbitrary bytes!
 - `buffdb blob store <FILE> [METADATA]`, storing the file (use `-` for stdin) and printing the ID to stdout.
 Metadata is optional.